Have you ever wondered if it’s possible to steam potatoes instead of boiling them? Can you steam potatoes in a steamer? If so, you’re in luck.

 Start by selecting potatoes that are firm and free of blemishes.
 Avoid any with soft spots or sprouts.
 Once you’ve chosen your potatoes, rinse them thoroughly in cold water to remove dirt or debris.

 Then peel them if desired, cut them into evenly sized pieces (for even cooking), and place them in a steamer basket for the cooking process.

 How To Steam Potatoes In A Steamer?

-To get started, add the potatoes to the bottom of your steamer pot.
-Fill the pot with enough water to cover the potatoes but not more than an inch above them.
+Add the potatoes to the bottom of your steamer pot to get started.
+Fill the pot with enough water to cover the potatoes but not over an inch above them.